-The Speech and Language therapists at St Rose’s have many years’ experience of working with students with complex communication difficulties.
+The Speech and Language therapists at St Rose’s and St Martin’s have many years’ experience of working with students with complex communication difficulties.
 We bring continual learning and innovation to our professional experience in order to offer the very best service to those that we work with.
 Students benefit from therapy input being delivered by highly qualified therapists, alongside the teaching and care staff who know them best, in order to transfer the benefits of intervention to all aspects of daily life.

 Collaborative working with the whole inter-disciplinary team is at our very core.
 Person-centred communication goals are set and evaluated jointly with teaching, therapy and care colleagues.
 The students and their families are at the centre of all that we do.